In 1904 Dr. William Cunnington recorded one string figure (cat's cradle) from the British Central Africa Protectorate. It was published in 1906.

-There is further information about the International String Figure Association (Pasadena, California, USA) here and the Special Issue of the Bulletin (which is the first to be published in colour) is available to purchase and / or to read here.
+There is further information about the International String Figure Association (Pasadena, California, USA) here and the Special Issue of the Bulletin (which is the first to be published in colour) is available to purchase here.

-Photographed above are Mlles.
-Evelyn and Eliza Kanjira (nieces to Mr. Fyson Kanjira, the Bursar of Kamuzu Academy), who are making 'Flying Bird' at the National Schools Science Fair / China Week, Kamuzu Academy, in July 2017.
+Mlles.
+Evelyn and Eliza Kanjira (nieces to Mr. Fyson Kanjira, the Bursar of Kamuzu Academy) demonstrate 'Flying Bird' at the National Schools Science Fair / China Week, Kamuzu Academy, in July 2017.

 SPECIAL ISSUE: String Figures from Malawi - including some from Rwanda, South Africa, and China